ErkkoV/Tusebo_laskutin/readME.md

 ## 3. Setting Up `emails.csv`

 Create the `emails.csv` file in the root of the project directory.
-The file should contain customer names, email addresses, and customer numbers (in the format: `name;email;customer_number`).
+The file should contain customer names, email addresses, and customer numbers (in the format: `name;email`).
 Here's an example:

 ```csv
 petteri esimerkki;petteri.esimerkki@esimerkki.fi